 Two Great Actors For Two Unbelievable Characters

-The film Coal Miner’s Daughter is synonymous with the career of Sissy Spacek.
+The film Coal Miner's Daughter is synonymous with the career of Sissy Spacek.
 She believably portrays Loretta, from her struggles as a teenage bride to her first tastes of stardom.
-It also gave her prior career as a singer a second wind via the film’s Owen Bradley-produced soundtrack and chances to learn the songs from Loretta herself.
-That success led to her underrated 1985 country album Hangin’ Up My Heart, featuring Rodney Crowell as producer and Vince Gill as a session musician.
-Spacek’s performance netted her a Grammy nomination and a best actress Oscar.
+It also gave her prior career as a singer a second wind via the film's Owen Bradley-produced soundtrack and chances to learn the songs from Loretta herself.
+That success led to her underrated 1985 country album Hangin' Up My Heart, featuring Rodney Crowell as a producer and Vince Gill as a session musician.
+Spacek's performance netted her a Grammy nomination and the best actress Oscar.

 Tommy Lee Jones never seems to get his due for his performance as Doolittle.
 Like Spacek, Jones' knowledge of his character came directly from the source.
 In an interview with director Michael Apted that's one of the 25th anniversary DVD's special features, Jones explains how Doolittle personally taught him how to dive the bulldozer used in the movie.
 By film's end, Jones masterfully portrays Doolittle as someone who, despite his drunken outbursts, really does love and support his wife.